miabbott/ib-ostree-native-container-lab/README.md

 Ensure that you are able to boot your "destination" system into Fedora IoT and successfully SSH to the IoT system.

-## Create/push ostree native container
+## Step 7: Create/push ostree native container

 On your "builder" system, create a new base image from the ostree commit using the `rpm-ostree` command.